 Account type Timing of first RMD

-IRAs including traditional, SEP, and SIMPLE By April 1 of the following year after reaching RMD age.
+IRAs including traditional, SEP, and SIMPLE By April 1 of the year after you reach RMD age

 Inherited retirement accounts If the deceased has not taken their RMD, you must generally take a distribution for them by December 31 of the year of death.
-If the heir of the account is of RMD age, they might also be subject to their own RMDs.
-The RMD rules for inherited accounts are very complex.*
+As an heir of a retirement account you might also be subject to RMDs.
+Note: The RMD rules for inherited accounts are very complex.*

 Disclosure Title